olt.jpg

 Age of Vineyard: Vineyards were planted between 1955 and 1990 at 6,000 plants/ha.
 N + S exposure

-Grape(s): Barbera, Dolcetto + bits of Croatina, Freisa, Slarina, Brachetto, and Aleatico,
+Grape(s): Barbera, Dolcetto + bits of Croatina, Freisa, Slarina, Brachetto, and Aleatico.

-Oltretorrente’s Rosso blend gives us a delicate interplay of ripe fruit and bright, mineral acidity.
+Oltretorrente’s Rosso blend gives us a delicate interplay of ripe fruit and bright mineral acidity.
 For many years, Barbera and Dolcetto were produced without (or with only) minimal wood influence, resulting in high-toned, structured styles.
 Mass markets seem to have moved towards intensely oaked styles, sappy in their richness with little balance or tannic structure to keep them from unraveling in the glass.
 By using only concrete to age this wine in, Oltretorrente keeps the classical elements ofBarbera and Dolcetto, with their brightly tart high-note and tight tannin running throughout with a breath from the porous concrete, which gives the wine depth, roundness, and a pleasant texture.
 The blend is respectfully 90% Barbera and 10% Dolcetto, though co-planted throughout the vineyards, there bits of Croatina, Freisa, Slarina, Brachetto, and Aleatico, which add a bit of fun to the wine.

-Bottling: This takes place usually in April after loose filtration.
+Bottling: This usually takes place in April after loose filtration.

 Production: Approx. 5,000 bottles and 900 magnums produced yearly